-LASIK and PRK are the most commonly used corrections for the pre-presbyopic age group.
+SMILE, LASIK and PRK are the most commonly used corrections for the pre-presbyopic age group.
 Advantages include bilateral same day surgery, and retained near vision adjustment until near the age of 45.
 SMILE and LASIK have minimal discomfort and enable return to work after 2-3 days, while PRK has more discomfort and requires 1 week to return to work.
 PRK is far less likely to induce dry eye or corneal warpage (ectasia) and post-operatively there is less risk of significant injury with minor corneal trauma.

 After the age 45-50, correcting distance vision in both eyes leaves near vision that requires glasses.
 Natural lens changes will eventually cause a decline in distance vision in both laser correction and phakic lens implant.
 This favours the use of refractive lens exchange (RLE) for stable long term results.

 RLE is essentially a cataract operation done before any visually significant opacity of the lens has developed.
 There are several choices of replacement intraocular lenses.
 Monofocal lens implants can be chosen to correct each eye for distance vision (requiring glasses for clear near vision), or alternatively the dominant eye is corrected for distance and the non-dominant eye for near vision.
 This monovision configuration can provide independence from spectacles and is very effectively demonstrated by temporary use of contact lenses, ensuring good understanding of what is achievable.

 Multifocal lens implants achieve balanced bifocal vision in both eyes.
 Halo and glare and limited intermediate vision clarity (e.g. computer screen) can occur and are difficult to demonstrate pre-operatively.
 Occasionally; halo and glare intolerance may require bilateral monofocal intraocular lens exchange.